Take part in Season for Change 2020

 - A national campaign of events about climate change and the environment involving over 250 artists and arts organisations nationwide.

 “There is quite simply no issue more serious and urgent than the future of our planet.
-Season for Change is about story and action – amplifying the multiplicity of voices of artists, audiences and communities across the UK, and equipping them with the tools to act collectively and as individuals.”Deborah Chadbourn, Executive Director, and Róise Goan, Artistic Director, Artsadmin
+Season for Change is about story and action – amplifying the multiplicity of voices of artists, audiences and communities across the UK, and equipping them with the tools to act collectively and as individuals.”Deborah Chadbourn, former Executive Director, and Róise Goan, Artistic Director, Artsadmin

 “This is the year for climate action.
 The UK, as host to the international climate negotiations, has an exceptional opportunity to make a big difference.
 Season for Change is for people from all over the country to connect to the climate crisis and make our voices heard at COP26.
 Come with us.”Alison Tickell, Founder and CEO, Julie’s Bicycle